fix8mt/uri/README.md

 ***
 ### `uri_static`
-The derived class `uri_static` stores the source string and then builds a `basic_uri` using that string as its reference. `uri_static` derives from `basic_uri` and a private **static** storage class
+The derived class `uri_static` stores the source string and then builds a `basic_uri` using that string as its reference. `uri_static` derives from `uri_base` which derives from
-`uri_storage`.
+`basic_uri` and a private **static** storage class `uri_storage`.
 The supplied string is moved or copied and stored by the object.
-The class is templated by the non-type parameter `sz` which sets the static size and maximum storage capacity for the uri. `sz` defaults to `1024`.
+The class is templated by the non-type parameter
+`sz` which sets the static size and maximum storage capacity for the uri. `sz` defaults to `1024`.
 Storage is allocated once with the object in a `std::array`.
 No dynamic memory is used.
 If your application needs the uri to hold and persist the source uri statically (for example in another container), this class is suitable.

 ```c++